Paraguay–Spain relations: Post independence

 In October 1990, Spanish King Juan Carlos I paid his first official visit to Paraguay.
 The King would visit Paraguay again in 2006 and once more in 2011 to attend the Ibero-American Summit being held in the Paraguayan capital.
 In June 2015, Paraguayan President Horacio Cartes paid an official visit to Spain.

 Bilateral relations

 Over the years, several agreements and treaties have been signed by both nations such as an Agreement on the Exchange of Diplomatic Packages (1925); Agreement on Cultural Exchanges (1958); Agreement on Dual-Citizenship (1959); Agreement on the Elimination of Visa Requirements (1959); Agreement on Economic Cooperation (1971); Agreement on Air Transportation (1976); Agreement on the Promotion and Protection of Investments (1993); Extradition Treaty (1998); Agreement on the participation of citizens who legally reside in either Paraguay or Spain to participate in local elections (2009) and an Agreement on Cyber security Cooperation (2015).

 Transportation

-There are direct flights between both nations with Air Europa.
+There are direct, non-stop flights between both nations with Air Europa since 2011.